JoBachme/reading_order/README.md

 # ReadingBank2Paragraph

 This is a byproduct of a university project and the most useable.
 The project itself was about document analysis based on a documents' layout.
+It is separated to the other byproducts in this repository.

 ## How it works